 The fact we live in a digitally driven world may have you thinking that there’s no longer a place for traditional marketing methods like direct mail but have you stopped to think about what your customers value the most?

 Many brands make the mistake of assuming their customers would prefer to receive emails from them but recent findings from Royal Mail’s ‘The Private Life of Mail’ report suggests different.
-Below we’ve explored some of their key findings and what it means for direct mail.
+Below we’ve explored some of their key findings and what it means for direct mail and email marketing strategies.

 Royal Mail’s findings…